adametry/gulp-eslint/README.md

 ##Configuration

 ESLint may be theured explicity by using any of the following plugin options: `config`, `rules`, `globals`, or `env`.
 When not configured in this way, ESLint will attempt to resolve a file by the name of `.eslintrc` within the same directory as the file to be linted.
 If not found there, parent directories will be searched until `.eslintrc` is found or the directory root is reached.
-Any configuration will expand upon the [default eslint configuration](https://github.com/nzakas/eslint/wiki/Rules).

 ##Ignore Files